solumath/Morpheus/README.md

 # Kanekibot

-Our own discord but for managing reactions on messages and custom phrases.
+Our own discord but for managing discord servers and helpful for school things.